 What is the best way to invest in international stocks?

-The best way to invest in international stocks from India is via the mutual funds which invest in international stocks/ETF jut because of the fact that they are easy to manage and takes out all the hassles of paying hefty fees.
+The best way to invest in international stocks from India is via mutual funds which invest in international stocks/ETFs just because of the fact that they are easy to manage and take out all the hassles of paying hefty fees.

 Can I invest in US stocks like Apple, Google, Microsoft, Facebook, Netflix, Tesla from India?

 Yes.
-You can buy Apple, Google, Microsoft, Facebook, Tesla stocks from India by creating an account with a foreign broker with the help of Indian broking companies like HDFC securiies, ICICI direct etc.
+You can buy Apple, Google, Microsoft, Facebook, and Tesla stocks from India by creating an account with a foreign broker with the help of Indian broking companies like HDFC Securities, ICICI Direct, etc.

-The investment made in foreign stocks from India is considered as debt investments and treated as part of Debt mutual fund investment.
+The investment made in foreign stocks from India is considered a debt investment and treated as part of a Debt mutual fund investment.

 What is the benefit of investing in US stocks from India?

-The biggest benefit is to take advantage of falling rupee against the dollar.
-The Indian rupee has fallen 100% against the USD in last decade.
-So even if the US stock market didn’t give any returns(hypothetically) then your money would have doubled in rupee terms in last decade.
+The biggest benefit is to take advantage of the falling rupee against the dollar.
+The Indian rupee has fallen 100% against the USD in the last decade.
+So even if the US stock market didn’t give any returns(hypothetically) then your money would have doubled in rupee terms in the last decade.